ESG FAQ

 -

-In 2021, Schneider Electric renewed its commitment to gender balance with the 2021 – 2025 SSI gender balance KPI, 50/40/30 – women representing 50% of all new hires, 40% of frontline managers, and 30% of senior leadership by 2025.
-As of the end of 2023, women made up 41% of the hiring, 28% of the front-line management, and 29% of leadership teams.
+In 2021, Schneider Electric renewed its commitment to gender balance with the SSI #8, aiming for women representing 50% of all new hires, 40% of frontline managers, and 30% of senior leadership by 2025.
+As of the end of 2024, women made up 42% of the hiring, 30% of the front-line management, and 31% of leadership teams.

 At the leadership level, we focus on 30% representation because research has shown that 30% is the tipping point for diversity to have a real impact on teams.
 This approach is informed by critical mass theory, which takes its roots in physics, where a minimum ‘critical mass’ is needed to sustain a nuclear chain reaction.
-When it comes to diversity in teams, 30% has been identified as the critical mass number.
+When it comes to diversity on teams, 30% has been identified as the critical mass number.
 To get to that level of representation in leadership, we need to build a strong pipeline for female talents to grow within the organization and access senior levels.
 This starts with a strong commitment to reaching gender balance in hiring and continues with efforts to promote and develop women internally.

-Schneider Electric is also committed to removing the structural and social barriers hindering women’s career progression through a holistic strategy promoting gender equality in Science, Technology, Engineering, and Math (STEM) within the organization, and through targeted career development initiatives.
+Schneider Electric is also committed to removing the structural and social barriers hindering women’s career progression through a holistic strategy promoting gender equality in Science, Technology, Engineering, and Math (STEM) and within the organization, and through targeted career development initiatives.

 -

 Well-being has been a strategic priority since 2015.
-Schneider Electric’s well-being ambition is to create an environment where employees are empowered to manage their unique lives and work by making the most of their energy.
+Schneider Electric’s well-being ambition is to create an environment where employees are empowered to manage their unique life and work by making the most of their energy.

-The holistic view of well-being (physical, mental, emotional, and social) and the joint effort between the Company, leaders, and employees, are key to the success of the program.
-The current strategy tackles three areas of impact: overall well-being, mental health, and new ways of working.
+The holistic view of well-being (physical, mental, emotional, and social) and the joint effort between the Company, leaders, and employees, are key for the success of the program.
+The current strategy tackles three areas of impact: overall well-being, mental health and new ways of working.
 2021 has shown how the expertise in well-being, gained in the past six years, has evolved and translated into an increase in internal demand for consulting to leaders’ teams to sustain and boost their performance.

 Employees have access to training in different topics such as new and smarter ways of working, the upside of stress, how to work in a hybrid world, mindfulness at work, energizing our people to perform, spotting the signs of mental health challenges, and using strengths to prevent burnout.
 For instance, in 2021, a global mental health campaign was organized during the month of October using the tagline “Mental Health Matters” with more than 10,000 employees worldwide participating in different activities and training and 300,000 people reached on social media with testimonies from our leaders.